weihuayi/fealpy/README.md

 pip install .
 ```

-For developers, please use `pip install -e .[dev]` to install it in develop mode.
+For developers, please use `pip install -e .` to install it in develop mode.

-On Ubuntu system, maybe you should use `pip3 install -e .[dev]` to install it in
+On Ubuntu system, maybe you should use `pip3 install -e .` to install it in
 develop mode.

 ## Uninstallation